Highpoint2000/LiveMap/README.md

 ## v2.1f

-- Once the transmitter has been identified, all other programs and frequencies for the location are displayed directly
+- Once the transmitter has been identified, all other programs and frequencies for the location are displayed

 ## Installation notes: